syfgkjasdkn/shaere/README.md

 ---

 It's a bad pun, and it's also a good little library that allows your existing users "shære" [Æ](https://coinmarketcap.com/currencies/aeternity/) with each other without any additional software.
-No additional software for the end-user, that is, you'd still need to install and setup `:shaere`, but don't worry, it's real easy.
+No additional software for the end-user, that is.
+You'd still need to install and setup `:shaere`, but don't worry, it's real easy.

 Just plonk `shaere` into your list of dependencies in `mix.exs`: